 Fortified gluten free cornflakes with dried apricots and semi skimmed milk

 |Dinner||Chickpea and spinach curry with brown rice||4.5||Cottage pie with peas||3.9|

 Dark chocolate (25g)

 If you’re diagnosed with iron deficiency, iron supplements may be recommended by your GP or dietitian.
 Side effects of iron supplements can include nausea, constipation and stomach pain.
 Taking supplements with meals may reduce side effects.
 If you’re concerned talk to your GP.

-Once you’ve been following the gluten-free diet for some time, your gut will begin to heal and your haemoglobin levels should increase as your iron absorption improves.
-If you’re concerned that your diet doesn’t include enough iron or you have symptoms of anaemia, talk to your dietitian or GP.
+Once you’ve been following the gluten free diet for some time, your gut will begin to heal, improving your gut absorption, which should lead to an increase in haemoglobin levels.
+If you’re concerned that your diet doesn’t include enough iron or you have ongoing symptoms of anaemia, talk to your dietitian or GP.